markPoramest/portfolio/src/content/work/nested/ascend.md

 - Develop an internal library for specific use cases, such as **logging request and response data** when communicating with external services.
 Created a reusable library to facilitate logging of request and response data during interactions with external services, enhancing debugging and monitoring capabilities.
   <br></br>
 - **Migrating** a legacy service from **Node.js to Golang** to harness the enhanced performance capabilities that Golang provides, ensuring a significant improvement in overall system quality.
 Successfully migrated a legacy service from Node.js to Golang, capitalizing on Golang's superior performance to enhance system efficiency and reliability.
   <br></br>
-- Creating a batch process to **generate user reports** for utilization in the front-end application.
-Developed a batch processing system to generate user reports, providing valuable insights for users through the front-end application.
-  <br></br>
 - Integrate **Keycloak** to optimize user authorization management within the back office environment, enhancing security, access control, and administrative efficiency.